tuquet/navigo/docs/blocks/javascript-code.md

 Javascript code execution timeout, default to 20000ms (20 seconds).
 If it reaches the timeout, the workflow will continue to execute the next block.

 ## Execute Every New Tab
-This will execute the javascript code every time Automa creates a new tab or switches a tab.
+This will execute the javascript code every time Navigo creates a new tab or switches a tab.
 When this option is enabled, the javascript code block no longer requires an active tab to work and built-in functions like `automaRefData`, `automaNextBlock`, etc; will not be available.
 For example

 ![execute every new tab](https://s3.ap-southeast-1.amazonaws.com/automa-pub/i/2024/12/02/18ft25-8p.png)